The Best Onboarding Process Happens in the first 90 Days

 3. Time management issues: Planning ahead is crucial for hr professionals.
 Not having the calendar in place for the new team member can create pressure.

 5. Cultural issues: Make sure your work environment is inclusive and provides safety when the employee starts.
-The employee’s first day can be nervous, so your onboarding experience is greater as the company culture embrace cultural differences.
+The employee’s first day can be nervous, so your onboarding experience is greater as the company culture embraces cultural differences.
 Maybe your employee handbook needs an update?

-Onboarding Tips for your Industry
+Onboarding Tips for Your Industry

 Onboarding is rarely a one-size-fits-all in all the best practices.
 Yes, it is obviously important to nail both the practical, social, and digital stuff when it comes to onboarding, but it might be different how you nail it depending on what industry you are in.
 Here are some extra pointers for your particular industry.